azizzaeny/boot-atomizer/readme.md

 See rational at [acss.io/thinking-in-atomic](https://acss.io/thinking-in-atomic.html)

 ### Contribution and ahead challanges.
-1. Feel free to make changes,
+1. feel free to make changes.
 2. it's posible to create own atomizer parser using macros or pure clojure, instead relying on external binary... and use [noprompt/garden](https://github.com/noprompt/garden) to parse css
 3. other options dont output css but send it down and replace innerText `<style></style>`